 Is rodent damage covered by homeowners insurance?

-With standard inspections and preventative measures, you can typically prevent rodents from entering your house and causing damage, which is why this type of damage is typically excluded from coverage.
 Similarly, home insurance companies won’t typically cover damage caused by insect infestations, like termites or ants.
-Since these infestations are seen as preventable, with neglect or maintenance is typically the reason for infestation, and, as such, home insurance usually won’t cover the cost of pest extermination, either.
+Since these infestations are seen as preventable — neglected maintenance is typically the reason for infestation — home insurance usually won’t cover the cost of pest extermination, either.

 Common damage caused by rats and other rodents

-Rodents and rats can cause extensive damage to your dwelling.
 Rodent teeth are harder than copper, iron, aluminum and lead, which allows them to chew through metal, PVC pipes, drywall, rock, aluminum siding, glass, cinder blocks, wood, plastic containers and many other household materials.
-If a rodent enters your home, you may have to pay hundreds or thousands of dollars to rectify any damage done to your walls, wires or pipes.
+As such, rodents and rats can cause extensive damage to your dwelling.
+If a rodent enters your home, you may have to pay hundreds or thousands of dollars to rectify damage to your walls, wires or pipes.

 When does homeowners insurance cover rat or rodent damage?

-Does homeowners insurance cover rodent damage?
-It typically does not.
-However, your homeowners insurance may cover rodent damage in specified cases.
-For instance, if a rodent chews through an outdoor pipe which subsequently causes water damage, your home insurance may cover the damage.
-This loss may be covered since the rat wasn’t living in your home, and since water damage from a burst pipe is typically covered under standard home insurance policies.
-Or, if a rodent were to chew through wires on your property and create a house fire, your insurance may pay out to cover it, since the fire, not the rat, caused the damage to your home.
+While homeowners insurance does not cover mouse infestations, it may help with some of the damage a mouse or rodent can cause.
+For instance, if a rodent chews through an outdoor pipe and subsequently causes water damage, your home insurance may help cover the damage.
+Or, if a rodent were to chew through wires on your property and cause a house fire, your insurance may cover it since the fire, not the rat, damaged your home.

 How to prevent rat or rodent damage to your home

 1. Eliminate points of entry.
-Rats can fit through holes as small as a quarter and mice can fit through holes as small as a dime, so you may want to seal off any openings in the exterior of your home – no matter how small.
+Rats can fit through holes as small as a quarter, and mice can fit through holes as small as a dime.
+Seal off any openings in the exterior of your home – no matter how small.

-4. Keep food in sealed containers: Exposed food may attract rats and other rodents.
-Putting food away, cleaning surfaces and placing cereal boxes inside of tough plastic bins may act as deterrents.
+4. Keep food in sealed containers.
+Exposed food may attract rats and other rodents.
+Putting food away, cleaning surfaces and placing cereal boxes inside tough plastic bins may act as deterrents.

 If you do find rats in your home, calling a professional exterminator will likely be the best way to remove the rodents from your dwelling.